TopGabri/Pac-Man/README.md

 ---

-## ⚙️ Hardware & Implementation Details
+## ⚙️ Hardware & Features Implemented

 The goal was to design and implement a fully functional version of the Pac-Man game on the **LandTiger** Arm development board, featuring the **NXP LPC1768 SoC** with a **Cortex-M3** core.
 The code was entirely developed in **C** (exploiting the **CMSIS**), and the physical board was programmed and debugged with Arm's **ULINK2/ME** adapter via JTAG interface, using Arm's **Keil uVision** IDE.